How to buy the best fitness tracker

 Again, accuracy is important here, and this can vary a fair bit between different makes and models.
 We rate this as part of our lab tests too, to find good trackers that don't miss a beat.

-Most trackers will keep an eye on your sleep, including motion sensing to see whether your sleep is disturbed, and a measure of REM, light and deep sleep.
-A smart alarm feature means your tracker will pick the optimal time in your sleep cycle, that’s close to your alarm, to wake you up.
+Most trackers, including cheap ones, will now keep an eye on your sleep, including motion sensing to see whether your sleep is disturbed, and offering you an estimate of how much of your sleep has been spent in REM, light sleep and deep sleep.
+Some have a sleep cycle alarm, meaning your tracker will wake you up at the optimal time in your sleep cycle that’s close to your desired wakeup time.
 If you're interested in sleep tracking, we have a dedicated guide on .

 Typically, if your fitness or activity tracker is rated for water resistance, there will be a list of obscure letters and numbers to reference how well protected it is against water.
 For example, an IP68 rating means that the device can be immersed in water at a depth of a metre or more, for a set period of time.
 An ATM rating is also important; a 1 ATM rating or higher means the device is water resistant up to 10 metres of pressure or higher.
 The pressure is important because, while you can take the wearable down to a certain water depth, if you sprayed the watch with a high pressure hose, it may not survive the experience.